dustingetz/dustingetz.github.io/pages/I'm Dustin Getz, digital citizen.md

 - I am the founder of [Hyperfiddle](https://www.hyperfiddle.net/), a UI notation and modeling language.
-- I work on Photon, a network-streamed programming language for building user interfaces.
+- I work on Photon, a network-streamed programming language for building stateful user interfaces.
 - I research the structural computation of software applications and user interfaces, in an attempt to tame runaway complexity in our information systems today.
 -
 - Contact: https://twitter.com/dustingetz (DMs welcome! and much preferred over email)